acapro/volt-materialize/README.md

 ## Usage

 Now you can use Materializecss in your application's views.
 For more information on how to use it visit http://materializecss.com/

+### Javascript Components

+Certain elements (for example the tooltip) need to be initialised since they are added dynamically in Volt.
+Since Volt uses Opal, this will need to be translated.
+This can be done inside of your controller:

+`app/main/controllers/main_controller.rb`:

+    def index
+      # Add code for when the index view is loaded
+      Document.ready? do
+        if RUBY_PLATFORM == 'opal'
+          # run some JS code
+          `$('.tooltipped').tooltip({delay: 50});`
+        end
+      end
+    end

+`app/main/views/main/index.html`:

+    <a class="btn tooltipped" data-position="bottom" data-delay="50" data-tooltip="I am tooltip">Hover me!</a>

+This requires Volt -v '0.8.27.beta3' or higher.

 ## Changelog